AndresArciaLopez/OptimisationOnUnitaries/README.md

-# Numerical simulation for `Double-bracket quantum algorithms for quantum imaginary-time evolution`
+# Tutorial using an annotated jupyter notebook for `Double-bracket quantum algorithms for quantum imaginary-time evolution`

 ### View paper at